AI Moratorium

 “The alarm bell I’m ringing has to do with the existential threat of them taking control [...]
 If you take the existential risk seriously, as I now do, it might be quite sensible to just stop developing these things any further”

 “I would advocate not moving fast and breaking things. [...]
 When it comes to very powerful technologies—and obviously AI is going to be one of the most powerful ever—we need to be careful. [...]
-Not everybody is thinking about those things.
 It’s like experimentalists, many of whom don’t realize they’re holding dangerous material”

 “Many researchers steeped in these issues, including myself, expect that the most likely result of building a superhumanly smart AI, under anything remotely like the current circumstances, is that literally everyone on Earth will die”